-There are four official European competitions for clubs organized by UEFA:
+There are five official European competitions for clubs organized by UEFA:

 · Champions League (C1), formerly known as Champions Cup.